Learn more about

 - Romance Studies

 When you’re ready to apply to a position, you’ll need a resume that corresponds to the standard format of the country in which you will be using it.
-Going Global (accessible via B.hired > Resources) is a valuable resource offering examples of country-specific resumes.
+Going Global (accessible via B.hired > Resource Library) is a valuable resource offering examples of country-specific resumes.
 Choose the country of interest and click on "Resume Resources."

 Studying, interning, and living in another country provide exceptional opportunities for you to acquire critical skills to compete in the global marketplace.
 The resources in these pages can also help you to continue to enhance your international perspective.
 Review a sample resume and tips for how to integrate your international experience into your resume.
 We also encourage you to meet with counselors at Hiatt and the Study Abroad Office to discuss how to incorporate your global experience into life back at Brandeis and your future career plans.